seanjgildea/easy-notes/README.md

 # easy-notes
-Spring 5 Web App in Mysql using JPA
+Spring 5 Web App in Mysql using JPA, Thymeleaf and forms